 Angélica Serrano-Román is an intern at the New York Daily News and will join CNBC’s investigative unit as a fellow in the summer of 2021.
 She is pursuing a M.A. in Business and Economic Reporting at New York University after completing a B.A. in Journalism from Universidad del Sagrado Corazón.

-Angélica Serrano-Román is pursuing a M.A. in Business and Economics Reporting at New York University.
-She graduated with a B.A. in Journalism and a minor in Marketing from Universidad del Sagrado Corazón in 2020.
 Serrano-Román has been working for Puerto Rico’s Center for Investigative Journalism since 2019, covering government and business news while also fact-checking public officials’ claims.
-During the summer of 2019, she interned at Puerto Rico’s main newspaper, El Nuevo Día, where she covered community, business, and science stories.
+During the summer of 2019, Serrano-Román interned at the island’s largest newspaper, El Nuevo Día, where she covered community, business, and science stories.
 Her work has been published in local and U.S. mainland media, including Metro, Caribbean Business, and the Orlando Sentinel.
 She has been awarded a scholarship by Facebook, ProPublica, the National Association of Hispanic Journalists, the New York Financial Writers Association, New York University, and Journalist María Elena Salinas.

 - María Elena Salinas’ Scholarship (2020)

 - ProPublica’s Diversity Scholarship (2020)

 - First Puerto Rican recipient of the Facebook Journalism Project Scholarship, granted by the NAHJ (2019)

 - Rubén Salazar Scholarship to attend Excellence in Journalism (2019)

 - Luis Alberto Ferré Rangel Scholarship to attend the New York Times Education: Student Newspaper Editors’ Workshop (2019)